KatherineMichel/church-website-and-marketing-on-a-budget/executive_summary.md

 ## Solution

-I would [Project Manage](project_management.md) a modern new website and marketing plan for the Pretty Prairie United Methodist Church, using low-cost tools and available resources.
+I would [Project Manage](project_management.md) a modern new website, marketing materials, and marketing plan for the Pretty Prairie United Methodist Church.
+Anytime possible, the project would utilize low-cost options and pre-existing resources.

-## Part 2 and 3
+## Part 2
-In the process of doing research for the outreach campaign, I learned about problems (and opportunities) facing the national [United Methodist Church](http://www.umc.org).
+Also, in the process of doing research for the outreach campaign, I learned about problems (and opportunities) facing the national [United Methodist Church](http://www.umc.org).
 I conducted a [Research and Design Sprint](research_and_design_sprint.md) to re-imagine the national United Methodist Church's online presence.